Eyelid Surgery

 • Allergies to anaesthesia

-• Eye infections or severely
+• Eye infections or severely dry eyes

 There are different types of eyelid surgery, and many patients often don’t know what the differences are and how to choose which type of surgery they should have.
 It’s important to know the different types of eyelid surgery and what you can expect from the results.